OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

     ...

-The second command script is `profview`.
+The second command script is `view_profile`.
 It generates an html file called `profile_icicle.html` that uses a d3-based icicle plot to show the function call tree.
 The file should be viewable in any browser.
 Hovering over a box in the plot will show the